 Most likely you'll see a PT in a clinic or office.
 But some PTs work in schools, helping children with injuries, disabilities, or chronic (long-lasting) conditions.
 When you go to your physical therapy appointments, try to wear loose-fitting clothing and sneakers so your PT can accurately measure your strength and range of motion.

-During your first visit, the PT will evaluate your needs and may ask questions about how you're feeling, if you have any pain, and where that pain falls on a scale of 1 to 10.
-It's important to be straight with your PT, so he or she can treat your condition properly.
+During your first visit, the PT will evaluate your needs and may ask questions about how you're feeling, if you have any pain, and where that pain falls on a scale of 0 to 10.
+It's important to be open with your PT, so he or she can treat your condition properly.

 Using the results of the examination and your doctor's recommendations, the PT will design a treatment plan.
-Many times, a PT will start treatment during a first visit — including giving a patient exercises to do at home.
+Many times, your PT will start treatment during the first visit — including giving you exercises to do at home.

 The PT will probably ask you to go through these at-home exercises while you're there to make sure you know how to do them on your own.
 Many PTs give their patients a piece of paper with the exercises written on them as a reminder of what to do and in which order (if any).
 Be sure to follow the plan exactly — most of the benefit of PT comes from the routines a person does at home.

-Don't be afraid to ask for another explanation if you don't completely understand an exercise that you're going to be doing at home.
+Don't be afraid to ask for another explanation if you don't completely understand an exercise that you'll be doing at home.
 It's easy to feel confused or overwhelmed with information during a first treatment session — lots of people (adults included) feel this way.

 Some people like to keep track of their progress during PT by taking notes on how often they do the exercises, how they feel, and how sensations change — this will help you and your PT monitor your treatment.

-Most physical therapy sessions last 30-60 minutes each depending on what you are receiving therapy for.
+Most physical therapy sessions last 30-60 minutes each, from one to many times a week, depending on why you are receiving therapy.
 As you make progress, your visits may change in length and frequency.
 You'll learn new techniques to help continue your healing.

 In big offices, you may meet with different PTs during the course of your treatment.
 Alex lives in Washington, DC, and he visited an office shared by five PTs and lots of assistants.
 He usually saw the same physical therapist, but not always.